 - Bachelor of Liberal Studies (BLS) distribution area

 - Students working toward their Bachelor of Liberal Studies may apply credit earned in this course to their degree.
 This Guided Independent Study course is applicable to the Professional Fields distribution area.
 Learn more about the BLS degree program.

-Rodney Dieser, Associate Professor
+Rodney Dieser, Professor